celesteh/Immrama/README.md

 ## Requirements
 This requires the python library svgwrite, the Bravura font and inkscape.

+### Bravura
+As this uses inkscape from the command line, Bravura must be installed as a system-wide truetype font.
+On linux, copy Bravura.ttf to the usr/share/fonts folder.
+Reload the cache: `sudo fc-cache -f -v`

 ## Display
 These scripts generate HTML, which you can view in a web browser while running it, or, to view on multiple devices, you will need a web server.